3UU/wordpress-shariff-wrapper/trunk/readme.txt

 within the [shariff...] short tag.
 Of course with the link to your image ;-)

 == Changelog ==
+= 1.4.3 =
+- load the JS code in the wp_footer to aviod problems with some strange theme designs.
+Also it could help load the page faster.

 = 1.4.2 =
 - fix: add the attribute data-title that is needed by the shariff on some themes to render it above the other div containers.